Solo Stove Yukon Review: Yes, It’s Actually Smokeless

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

 If you love a campfire but hate coughing on smoke every time the wind shifts, a smokeless fire pit like the Solo Stove is a great option.
-I bought one for that very reason, and after nine months of use, I was able find plenty of pros (and a few cons) with the Yukon model that I tested.
+I bought one for that very reason, and after two years of use, I was able find plenty of pros (and a few cons) with the Yukon model that I tested.
+Here’s my Solo Stove review after two years of continuous use and outdoor storage.

 Solo Stove Yukon Specs and Features